phishingclub/templates/README.md

 3. Edit templates in your favorite IDE
 4. Save changes (auto-reload in Docker)
 5. Preview in browser
+5.5.
+If email, send to mailpit and check html/css/spam scores
 6. Test across different devices and email clients
 7. Copy processed HTML for testing
 8. Export when ready for deployment